akka/akka-grpc/docs/src/main/paradox/server/kubernetes.md

 ## GCE Ingress

 GCE only supports HTTP/2 over TLS.
-This means you must configure GCE to use HTTPS both on the 'outside' and on this 'inside', and you will have to make sure your service is exposed over HTTPS internally as well.
+This means you must configure GCE to use HTTPS both on the 'outside' and on the 'inside', and you will have to make sure your service is exposed over HTTPS internally as well.

 To make sure the GCE loadbalancer uses HTTP/2 to connect to your service you must